 In this description of debt securities, "we", "us", "our" or "the Company" refers to Denison Mines Corp., but not to its subsidiaries.
 This section describes the general terms that will apply to any debt securities issued pursuant to this prospectus.
 We may issue debt securities in one or more series under an indenture, or the indenture, to be entered into between us and one or more trustees.
 The indenture will be subject to and governed by the United States Trust Indenture Act of 1939, as amended (the "Trust Indenture Act") and the OBCA.
 A copy of the form of the indenture will be filed with the SEC as an exhibit to the registration statement of which this prospectus forms a part.
-The following description sets forth certain general terms and provisions of the debt securities and is not intended to be complete.
-For a more complete description, prospective investors should refer to the indenture and the terms of the debt securities.
-If debt securities are issued, we will describe in the applicable prospectus supplement the particular terms and provisions of any series of the debt securities and a description of how the general terms and provisions of the applicable prospectus supplement and not on the following information to the extent that the information in such prospectus supplement is different from the following information.
+The following description sets forth certain general terms and provisions of the debt securities.
+If debt securities are issued, we will describe in the applicable prospectus supplement the particular terms and provisions of any series of the debt securities and a description of how the general terms and provisions described below may apply to that series of the debt securities.
+Prospective investors should rely on information in the applicable prospectus supplement and not on the following information to the extent that the information in such prospectus supplement is different from the following information.